Fundamentals

 State roots

-An Ethereum state root is a crucial component of Ethereum's blockchain architecture.
+The state root is a crucial component of Ethereum's blockchain architecture.

-2. Purpose: The state root acts as a cryptographic summary of all accounts, balances, contract code, and storage on the Ethereum network.
+It is a 256-bit (32 byte) hash that represents the entire state of the Ethereum network at a specific block.
+It acts as a cryptographic summary of all accounts, balances, contract code, and storage on the Ethereum blockchain.

-3. Merkle Patricia Trie: It's the root hash of a special data structure called a Merkle Patricia Trie, which efficiently stores all state information.
+A state root is the root hash of a special data structure called a Merkle Patricia Trie, which efficiently stores all state information.
+It allows for quick verification of the entire state of the chain without needing to download and process all of its data.

+Each Ethereum block contains a block header that contains its associated state root, When transactions are processed and new blocks created, they modify the state, resulting in a new state root for the next block.
 This mechanism is fundamental to Ethereum's ability to maintain a secure and verifiable record of all accounts and transactions.